 What is Generative AI?

-Generative AI, in its simplest form, is an artificial intelligence system such as ChatGPT or Bard that can be used to generate content such as text, video, code, and images.
+Generative AI, in its simplest form, is an artificial intelligence system such as ChatGPT or Gemini (formerly Bard) that can be used to generate content such as text, video, code, and images.
 Generative AI relies on a “foundation model” (FM), a machine-learning (ML) algorithm trained on huge amounts of data, to produce downstream content at the request of the user.
 Unlike traditional ML models, which are designed to perform certain tasks such as analyzing text, FMs are larger and more general-purpose, leading to their ability to perform many functions effectively.

 Among countless other functions, generative AI can quickly forecast trends, solve problems, and write complex programs that would otherwise take a human anywhere from a few minutes to a few months.
 Many generative AI applications are publicly available and free to use, providing the unique benefit of producing content both quickly and effectively even if the user has little knowledge of the subject.